RoamGuru Roam Guru

 Getting around:

-- Local transport: Tricycles are the default — P20/person for short trips in town, P200-500 for longer distances.
+• Local transport: Tricycles are the default — P20/person for short trips, P200-500 for longer distances.
 No Grab or Uber.
+Negotiate longer distances before getting in.

-Money: Coron has ATMs but they run out of cash regularly, especially on weekends.
+Coron has ATMs but they run out of cash regularly, especially on weekends.
 Bring pesos from Manila.
-El Nido has better banking infrastructure.
-Credit cards are accepted at larger hotels and restaurants, but cash dominates.
+El Nido has better banking infrastructure — BPI and BDO branches on Rizal Street.
+Credit cards are accepted at larger hotels, but cash dominates.
+I bring P30,000 for a 10-day trip.
+Dive shops prefer cash and may offer 5% discounts for cash payment.

-Health: Dengue fever is present — bring DEET repellent and cover up at dawn and dusk.
-The nearest hyperbaric chamber for diving emergencies is at Coron Divers in Coron town.
-For serious medical issues, you need to fly to Manila.
+Dengue fever is present year-round — bring DEET repellent (30% minimum) and cover up at dawn and dusk.
+The nearest hyperbaric chamber is at Coron Divers (+63 920 482 4589).
+For serious medical issues, fly to Manila.
+Travel insurance with dive coverage is mandatory — I recommend DAN or World Nomads.

-Responsible travel: The coral reefs here are recovering from past dynamite fishing and bleaching events.
+The coral reefs here are recovering from past dynamite fishing and bleaching.
 Don't touch the coral, don't stand on it for photos, and don't buy shell jewelry from beach vendors.
 The sea cows (dugongs) in the Calamian Islands are critically endangered — if you see one, observe from at least 5 meters and never chase or touch it.
+Dugong encounters are rare and magical.
+If you're lucky enough to see one, stay still.
+Let it graze.
+The memory is the gift.

 Why Palawan Matters